Klyra-project/Klyra/CONTRIBUTING.md

 ## Running Tests

-klyra has reasonable test coverage - and we are working on improving this every day.
+Klyra has reasonable test coverage - and we are working on improving this every day.
 We encourage PRs to come with tests.
 If you're not sure about what a test should look like, feel free to [get in touch](https://discord.gg/klyra).